 b.
 To ensure the student’s own physical or emotional safety and/or well-being; or

 c.
 If the student poses an ongoing threat of disruption of, or interference with, the normal operations of Luther College.

-3. During the interim suspension, a student shall be denied access to the residence halls and/or to the campus (including classes) and/or all other Luther College activities or privileges for which the student might otherwise be eligible, as the Vice President and Dean for Student Life or his/her designee may determine to be appropriate.
+3. During the interim suspension, a student shall be denied access to the residence halls and/or to the campus (including classes) and/or all other Luther College activities or privileges for which the student might otherwise be eligible, as the Dean of Student Engagement or his/her designee may determine to be appropriate.

 4. The interim suspension does not replace the regular disciplinary process, which shall proceed on the schedule defined herein up to and through a Hearing Board hearing, if required.
 However, the student should be notified in writing of the interim suspension and the reasons for the suspension.

 5. No Contact or No Trespass Notices may be issued in order to help assure that a member(s) of the college community is not subject to contact with the Respondent and/or person(s) found in violation of the Code of Conduct.

 6. The Dean of Student Engagement or his/her designee may refer a student to the college counseling staff and/or an independent mental health professional for evaluation, if there is reasonable belief that the student meets the previously noted criteria for interim suspension.
 At the Dean of Student Engagement’s or his/her designee’s discretion, the student may be required to sign a release of information allowing the college to disclose to the mental health professional the student’s current behavior and reasons for referral.
 The Dean of Student Engagement or his/her designee shall set the conditions for evaluation (such as time frame and reporting requirements).
 A student who fails to meet the conditions for evaluation may be withdrawn on an interim basis.
 Conditions of the evaluation include release of the evaluation information to the Dean of Student Engagement or designee.